shichao-an/115wangpan/docs/source/cli.rst

 Authentication
 ~~~~~~~~~~~~~~
 ``115down`` needs to be authenticated every time it is invoked.
-You pass username to ``-u`` option, and you will be prompted for password without echoing.
+You can pass username to ``-u`` option, and you will be prompted for password without echoing.

 ::